kdoore/CS2335-Gitbook/getting-started-v2.md

 #### 2D Sprite GameObject:

-Select GameObject in the top menu, select: GameObject&gt; 2D Object&gt; Sprite, this should add a new item in the **Hierarchy panel**.
-In the **Inspector panel**, select a sprite image \(from the assets tab\) to associate with this new 2D object by selecting the small circle icon to the right of the Sprite Rendererer Component's **Sprite** field.
+Select GameObject in the top menu, select: GameObject &gt; 2D Object &gt; Sprite, this should add a new item in the **Hierarchy panel**.
+Select the new GameObject in the Hierarchy Panel, now the **Inspector panel** should show the details of this new gameObject.
+To select a sprite image \(from the assets tab\) to associate with this new 2D object, you will select/press the small circle icon to the right of the Sprite Renderer Component's **Sprite** field.
+This will create a new pop-up window that shows all possible items in the assets that can be selected as the sprite to be rendered.

 #### Collider2D Components